bespoke-silicon-group/kremlin/README.md

   your program's regions.
 * GPU (`--planner=gpu`): Based on OpenCL.
 This planner is experimental.
 * Cilk (`--planner=cilk`): Based on Cilk++.
 This planner is experimental.

+## More Details

+For more details, head to [Kremlin's Bitbucket wiki](https://bitbucket.org/elsaturnino/kremlin/wiki/Home).